The Story of Esther Costello: Production notes

 The film is based on a book by Nicholas Monsarrat that nearly had Helen Keller's co-workers suing for libel due to perceived parallels between Helen's story and Esther's.
 In particular, the book seemed to slur the character of Anne Sullivan's husband, writer-publicist John Macy, who was close to Keller's age.
 A relationship between Macy and Keller has long been a subject of speculation.
 Esther's reporter friend was reminiscent of Keller's highly publicised attempt to elope with reporter-secretary Peter Fagan.

 The novel focuses mainly on the falsehoods behind large-scale charities and the self-serving natures of those involved.
 When Esther recovers her sight and hearing, her promoters worry that this will put an end to the Costello Fund.
 They convince her that the rape was her fault, and that to reveal that she is healed would bring shame and ruin to Margaret.
 She is actually coached to continue acting as deaf-blind, and does so for about a year; however, in that time she makes several slips (some deliberate).
 Esther's reporter friend discerns the truth and meets Esther privately, whereupon she tells him everything.
 He plans to write up the story, then take Esther away and marry her.
 But a few hours later, as he completes the story at the newspaper office, word comes to him that Esther has suddenly died.
 The official story is that she mistook a bottle of very strong sedatives for mild sleeping pills.
 When Harry confronts Margaret she reveals she knew of the meeting as he had left his handkerchief behind.
 She maintains she did not kill Esther, and continues the charade.
 The story can never be printed because Margaret and the charity managers command extreme wealth to fund a coverup.
 Even if the story were printed and people believed it, it would smear Esther's name and disillusion the people who believe in the Costello charity, and other, honest charities, and their message of hope.
 The novel closes with Margaret, robed in black, giving an impassioned speech at a convention, as millions of attendees open their wallets.

+Heather Sears was under contract to the Woolf brothers.

-A key support role went to Ron Randell.
+A key support role went to Ron Randell, who had been in the Woolf brothers' I am a Camera.